 The years from 1969 to 1974 saw more expansion at Mount Isa Mines.
 Development of copper orebodies and improvements at the company’s Townsville refinery boosted copper production dramatically.
-The next surge of development came in the late 1990s when close to A$1bn was invested in various projects, including two new mines and an expansion of the copper smelter and Townsville refinery.
+The next surge of development came in the late 1990s when close to A$1bn was invested in various projects, including two new mines and an expansion of the copper smelter and the Townsville refinery.
 Xstrata acquired Mount Isa Mines in June 2003 through its MIM Holdings Limited acquisition.

 During the late 1980s, MIM started to develop the orebodies located between levels 21 and 36.
 A ramp was driven down from the U62 loading station and an ABB-Kiruna electric truck hoisting system fitted.
 Production started in 1993.
-In 1996, MIM launched the A$370m Enterprise Mine project designed to raise deep copper output to 3.5Mt/y.
+In 1996, MIM launched the A$370m Enterprise Mine project designed to raise deep copper output to 3.5Mtpa.

 The copper concentrator was rebuilt in 1973, with rod and ball milling and three-stage flotation, to supply the roaster and conventional blister copper smelter on site.
 In 1981, Mount Isa commenced anode casting as well.
-In 1988–89, two 6.4MW AG/SAG grinding mills replaced the rod and ball mills at a cost of A$35m.
+In 1988-1989, two 6.4MW AG/SAG grinding mills replaced the rod and ball mills at a cost of A$35m.

 With the development of Ernest Henry, MIM modified the pre-flotation, column flotation and slag-cleaning circuits to increase the plant’s throughput.

-MIM established Copper Refineries Pty Ltd near Townsville in 1956 and started treating blister copper in 1959.
-Capacity has kept pace with the smelter at 260,000t/y, and was raised to 280,000t/y by mid-2006.
+MIM established Copper Refineries near Townsville in 1956 and started treating blister copper in 1959.
+Capacity has kept pace with the smelter at 260,000tpa, which increased to 280,000tpa by mid-2006.